I'm Khalil Stemmler.

 I'm a Developer Advocate at Apollo GraphQL.

-I'm also a Canadian software developer, writer, and (ocassional) musician living in Southern Ontario.
+I'm also a Canadian software developer, writer, and (ocassional) musician living in the Fashion District of Toronto, Ontario.

 If you have any questions for the blog or you'd like to arrange for a speaking engagement, I'd be happy to meet up and chat Apollo, architecture, TypeScript, or DDD.
 Feel free to send me an email or ping me on Twitter at @stemmlerjs.

 Help developers write testable, flexible, and maintainable TypeScript & Node.js.

 Now that you're here, you can find a lot of content on:

 - How to use Domain-Driven Design to build complex applications

 - Enterprise Node.js & TypeScript patterns

 - How to organize your code and get more done, faster